Myopia: An Epidemic

-If it is anticipated that full correction will take a week or longer, Dr. Montgomery will prescribe you low-powered soft contact lenses to wear during the day for the first week.
+If it is anticipated that full correction will take a week or longer, Dr. Montgomery or Dr. Hawks will prescribe you low-powered soft contact lenses to wear during the day for the first week.
 This will only be a temporary solution until the cornea has reached its intended shape.

 Can I see while wearing my Ortho-K retainers?

 Yes.
 No matter what time of day, you will always have perfect vision with your retainer.

 How often do I need to replace my retainer molds?

 For new Ortho-K patients, we charge a global fee that includes all prescribed Ortho-K visits during the first year as well as retainer molds and insertion and removal training.
 The total cost varies, depending on many factors, and can be discussed at the consultation.